Qiskit/qiskit/SECURITY.md

 # Security Policy

-## Security Guarantees
+## Safe Usage Policy

+> [!IMPORTANT]
+> Nothing in this section, nor any Qiskit API documentation, should be taken to imply any legal guarantee.
+> These safety policies are not a waiver of the "AS IS" basis of the software with respect to warranty and liability set out in sections 7 and 8 of Qiskit's Apache-2.0 license.

 This section is the general policy of the library, and may be superseded by individual function or module documentation.
-For example, the deserialization functions for QPY, OpenQASM 2 and OpenQASM 3 all have specific security polices that provide stronger guarantees than those listed here.
+For example, the deserialization functions for QPY, OpenQASM 2 and OpenQASM 3 all have specific security policies that modify those listed here.

 In all cases, unless otherwise noted: